Press enter to see results or esc to cancel.

 How is Typhoid Fever Diagnosed and Treated?

-As the symptoms of Typhoid Fever are similar to other diseases like the common cold, it can often go misdiagnosed.
+As the symptoms of Typhoid Fever are similar to other diseases like the common cold, it can often be misdiagnosed.
 The way to confirm that the disease is indeed Typhoid Fever is by analyzing samples of blood, poo, or pee for the Salmonella Typhi bacteria under a microscope.

 It’s crucial to note that the bacteria isn’t always detected the first time so you may need to have a series of tests.
-Another way of diagnosis that’s more accurate is via a sample of bone marrow, but it’s time-consuming and painful so is only used if other tests are inconclusive.
+Another way of diagnosis that’s more accurate is via a sample of bone marrow, but it’s time-consuming and painful so it is only used if other tests are inconclusive.

 Note: For those who are diagnosed with Typhoid Fever, the other members of their household and their close contacts are also highly recommended to get tested in case the virus has been passed on to them.